 A recent Denmark University study from 2016 found that some filters used in sunscreens to absorb ultraviolet (UV) light could be causing male infertility by stopping sperm from functioning properly.
 Other related studies have found a link between BPA and lower sperm count.
 These chemicals happen to be present in products like soap, toothpaste, and plastic toys.

-The following are 8 tips for preventing and avoiding endocrine-disrupting chemicals exposure and intake:
+The following are eight tips for preventing and avoiding endocrine-disrupting chemicals exposure and intake:

 1. Wash your hands